 Hint: sometimes you get plants in plastic bags by mail-order.
 These can be kept in the crisper of the frig for a week until you’re ready to plant.
 Do NOT water them if they’re in plastic.
 While the roots may appear to be dry, they are just fine (they’re dormant) and watering in a plastic bag can lead to rot.

-Fall planting is sometimes recommended but this has never worked for me.
+Fall planting is sometimes recommended but this has never worked for me in a USDA zone 4.
 Either the plant has died or the yield was so low it wasn’t worth the hassle.
 I note the old-time nursery books pretty much all same the same thing (you can fall-plant but yields will be low) but this is passed over by some newer garden writing.

 Two Kinds of Planting Systems